 These statistics speak for themselves.
 But how should nonprofits leverage these tools to accomplish their missions?

-If you’re ready to get going or step-up your social media outreach, here are some tips to get your started:
+If you’re ready to step up your social media marketing outreach, here are some tips to get you started:

 1. Always Have an Image